hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 - Create a collection named 'Medieval corpus' under your home directory (the directory with your VSC-account name).
 - Upload the files from the dataset to the collection.
 You can upload multiple datasets at a time.
 - Click on 'view info' to see some basic information about each of the files.
-- Add one metadata AVU to the this folder.
-(Attribute: Period, Value: Middle Ages).
 - Go to file 002_f01_m01_c11.txt.
 Click on 'view info' and then on preview.

   Something is clearly wrong  with this file.
 Go ahead and edit the file in preview mode, then save it.

+- Edit the metadata of this same file and give it the attribute 'Century' and value '11'.
-- One of the files clearly has the wrong name.
+- One of the files in the collection 'Medieval corpus' clearly has the wrong name.
 Please rename it to '001_f01_m01_c11.txt'.
 - Download one of the files to your local machine.

  **Exercise 2: metadata templates**: